-About the Master
+About the master's

-The Master Geo-Information Science combines expertise in the domains of ICT, geo-sciences, environmental sciences and social sciences.
+The master's Geo-Information Science combines expertise in the domains of ICT, geo-sciences, environmental sciences and social sciences.
 The programme consists of courses based on GIS and remote sensing methods and techniques, as well as courses in geo-information processing.
 These include data gathering, data analysis and data presentation.
 You learn to use geo-information systems and remote sensing techniques to find solutions for spatial problems within relevant fields of the environmental sciences.

-The Master Geographical Information Management and Applications (GIMA) is a cooperation between Utrecht University, Wageningen University, Delft University of Technology and the University of Twente.
+The master's Geographical Information Management and Applications (GIMA) is a cooperation between Utrecht University, Wageningen University, Delft University of Technology and the University of Twente.
 This is primarily a distance learning study programme, and can be followed part time.
 The programme's focus is on management and development of geo-information applications and projects.

 GIS can also be a part of study programmes like Human Geography, Earth Science, ICT, Environmental Sciences and Biology.

 The Wageningen Geo-Information Science programme is broader in scope and allows you to focus on finding solutions to complex challenges in the green domain and in developing applications in areas like spatial planning, nature- and landscape management, sustainable agriculture and water management.
-The distinctive features of the Geo-Information Science Master is the combination of aspects from different domains.
+The distinctive features of the Geo-Information Science master's is the combination of aspects from different domains.
 Thus, you are offered a broad choice to deepen your knowledge of certain domains, depending on your background and interests.